BillTheBest/core2f/vcloud_upload_media/README.md

 # vcloud_upload_media
 This portion of *Core2F* represents functionality that allows you to upload ISO media files to a specific catalog and VDC.
+Currently ```ovftool``` does not allow this capability unless you create catalogs manually that align to storage policies which from specific VDCs.

 There is currently a Ruby script that can act in a standalone manner along with a Docker container that works without dependencies.